Minaminihon Broadcasting

 Minaminihon Broadcasting Co., Ltd. (株式会社南日本放送), also known as MBC, is a Japanese radio and television station.
 It founded in 1953 and headquartered in Kagoshima, Japan.
 Minaminihon Broadcasting commences radio broadcasting in 1953.
 In 1959, Minaminihon Broadcasting started television broadcasting.

-Minaminihon Broadcasting is affiliated with the JNN (TV), JRN, NRN (RADIO).
+Minaminihon Broadcasting is affiliated with the JNN (TV), JRN, NRN (Radio).
 It is the only commercial broadcasting that provides both TV and radio services in Kagoshima prefecture.
 In 2006, MBC started digital terrestrial television broadcasting.
+MBC Television is one of 3 JNN affiliates broadcasting on virtual channel "1", with the other 2 being Tohoku Broadcasting, and core JNN station Hokkaido Broadcasting.